EOL/publishing/doc/trait-schema.md

   `Trait` to the `Page` is inferred.
 The `Page` is a descendant of the `Page` that the `Trait` belongs to.
 Many `Page`s can be related by `inferred_trait` to a single `Trait`.

+## Vernacular

+A `Vernacular` node corresponds to a vernacular name associated with a Page and provided by a Resource

+* `vernacular_string` property - Each `Vernacular` node has a `vernacular_string` property value, corresponding to the name string provided by the Resource.
+* `vernacular_language_code` property - Each `Resource` node has a `vernacular_language_code` property value, an ISO 2 or 3 letter code.
+* `vernacular_is_preferred_name` property - Each `Resource` node has a `vernacular_is_preferred_name` property value, a boolean indicating whether the name is considered the preferred usage, according to the Resource

+Relationships:

+* `supplier` link: links to the Resource node for the resource from which this statement is drawn.

 ## Trait